segfaultscribe/product-safety/README.md

 # Product-safety (temporary name)

-ProdWise is a food product analysis tool.
+Product-safety is a food product analysis tool.
 It lets users look up products by **barcode or name**, fetches details from [OpenFoodFacts](https://world.openfoodfacts.org/), and uses an LLM to answer product-related questions like:

 - "Is this safe if I have an allergy?"